Skip to content

 As illustrated in the EXAMPLE-campaign configuration file, a single FTP source with two files needed for the built-in process-control file ITRF.PCF is included so that the data can be downloaded to the DATAPOOL area to be used in this (and in this case, other) campaigns.

-The clean section [not shown]
+The clean section

 With the campaign command clean, it is possible to specify directories at the root of the campaign directory which will have their entire content deleted, if the user grants it when prompted.